 Ashiyana Guesthouse, March 2004.
 My visit to the Rajasthani city of Jaipur was one of the most frustrating experiences of my two-month trip around India.
 Everything about the place proved to be a long, hot, aggressive, hassle-ridden struggle.
 Even finding a place to bed down was hard work for my travel buddy Allan and I. Embarking on a wild goose chase around the city; we eventually found refuge at this private guesthouse, but only after the owner threatened to call the police on us because he thought we were Israelis!
-But in the end, thank god for small mercies, Ashiyana Guesthouse turned out to be a decent enough place and our prickly host mellowed out a bit towards the end, even agreeing to pose for this picture.
+In the end, thank god for small mercies, Ashiyana Guesthouse turned out to be a decent enough place and our prickly host mellowed out, even agreeing to pose for this picture.

 With Local Father & Son, March 2004.
-Out on Jaipur’s streets and we found ourselves the recipients of much unwanted attention.
+Out on Jaipur’s streets, we found ourselves the recipients of much unwanted attention.
 In fact, Allan and I could barely walk a few yards without being confronted by touts and scammers.
 The barrage was relentless, considerably delaying our route to Hawa Mahal, the city’s eighteenth century royal residence.
-But one pleasant moment that did stand out was this friendly father and son, who stopped us to say hello.
-The dad seemed so happy to meet us; he wasn’t selling anything or trying to lure us to some shady jewelry shop.
-He just wanted to practice his English, find out where we were from and have his picture taken with one of us.
+But one pleasant moment was this friendly father and son, who stopped us just to say hello, no strings attached.
+They weren’t selling anything or trying to lure us to some shady jewelry shop.
+The dad just wanted to practice his English, find out where we were from and have his picture taken with us.

 Nahargarh from Hawa Mahal, March 2004.
 When we got to Hawa Mahal, the whole experience felt a little anti-climactic.
 Partly due to the shitty morning we’d had getting there, but also because of the uninspiring state of disrepair we found it in.
 A largely glum structure that was visibly falling to bits, we nevertheless scaled its sandstone towers for some fine views over the city, with the ruined fort of Nahargarh nestled in the distant Aravalli Hills.
 Finally then, we had our reward for the day’s many challenges.